jdoleary/Spellmasons/docs/TasksCurrent.md

 - **important** push + radius*2 + connect + damage isn't damaging the connected units (note, the pushed unit ends up in lava)
     - This is because the unit died when it fell in the lava so connect didn't connect it to other living units
 - sync issue: golem moving through frozen guys jumped back
-- (m) You're able to cast into negative mana in multiplayer
 - "All targets" copy is confusing if player doesn't understand targeting
-- Find a way to make randomness fixed (like in spell "Displace" so that it doesn't get different random results on other people's screens and so that it wont change after another player casts)
 - (h) Sometimes it tries to path around things and wastes stamina if there isn't a straight line path
 - (h) sometimes when you walk you get stuck on a wall and it wastes stamina
-- (h) bug: In multiplayer: target similar, damage x3 on 2 draggers made their position go to null null
-- h: bug: saw +0 mana when he tried to mana steal from me; desync bug; i moved when he cast.
+- **important** bug: saw +0 mana when he tried to mana steal from me; desync bug; i moved when he cast.
     - this is a race condition because I'm still able to move freely after his cast triggers
+    - how to solve desyncs when allies move while you're casting
 - Multiplayer: other players can't spawn in while another player is casing a spell
     - same thing with casts, it waits
 - futher investigate '  // Override ref since in prediction it makes a copy of the unit' from 06d754d2